chicken curry recipe

 • ½ to ¾ teaspoon salt (adjust as needed)

-• ½ to 1 cup hot water (or coconut milk)
+• ½ to 1 cup hot water (or light coconut milk)

 • 2 tablespoons coriander leaves or mint leaves finely chopped

-Spice powders (or use curry powder as needed)
+Spice powders (or use Curry Powder as needed)

 • ¼ teaspoon turmeric powder